Leo741776/Data-Structure-Library/README.md

 # Data Structure Library
 This is a lightweight data structure library which includes a collection of dynamic data structures (stack, queue, linked list, hash table, max-heap) for general-purpose use, written in C.
 ## Operations included for each data structure
-These structures handle their own memory, but make sure to call the _free() function included for each to prevent memory leaks.
+These structures handle their own memory, but make sure to call the _free() function included for each struct to prevent memory leaks.
 ### Stack
 s_create()
 s_free(Stack *s)